 MIN MAX UNIT

-VIN to GND 43 V
+VIN to GND 43

-EN Pin Voltage -0.5 6 V
+EN Pin Voltage -0.5 6

 SS, RT/SYNC Pin Voltage -0.5 7 V

-SW to GND (3) -5 V{IN} V
+SW to GND (3) -5 V{IN} v

-BOOT Pin Voltage $V{SW} + 7$ V
+BOOT Pin Voltage V ' {SW} + 7

-FB Pin Voltage -0.5 7 V
+FB Pin Voltage -0.5 7

-Power Dissipation Interna ally Limited
+Power Dissipation Internally Lir nited

-Junction Temperature 150 °C
+Junction Temperature (4) 150 °C

-For soldering specifications, refer to Application Report Absolute Maximum Ratings for Soldering (SNOA54 9).

-- (1) Absolute Maximum Ratings indicate limits beyond which damage to the device may occur, including inoperability and degradation of device reliability and/or performance.
-Functional operation of the device and/or non-degradation at the Absolute Maximum Ratings or other conditions beyond those indicated in the Recommended Operating Conditions is not implied.
-Recommended Operating Conditions indicate conditions at which the device is functional and should not be operated beyond such conditions.
-For ensured specifications and conditions, see the Electrical Characteristics table. - (2) If Military/Aerospace specified devices are required, please contact the Texas Instruments Sales Office/Distributors for availability and specifications. - (3) The absolute maximum specification of the 'SW to GND' applies to dc voltage.
+(1) Absolute Maximum Ratings indicate limits beyond which damage to the device may occur, including inoperability and degradation of device reliability and/or performance.
+Functional operation of the device and/or non-degradation at the absolute-maximum-ratings or other conditions beyond those indicated in the Recommended Operating Conditions is not implied.
+The Recommended Operating Conditions indicate conditions at which the device is functional and should not be operated beyond such conditions.

+(2) If Military/Aerospace specified devices are required, please contact the Texas Instruments Sales Office/ Distributors for availability and specifications

+(3) The absolute maximum specification of the 'SW to GND' applies to dc voltage.
 An extended negative voltage limit of -10 V applies to a pulse of up to 50 ns.